 If Project A requested and received FCDS via Group D, retained that TPD allocation in the following retention cycle via demonstration of being shortlisted or actively negotiating a power purchase agreement, and then requested a TPD Transfer to Project B, Project B must comply with the Group D retention requirements, including the demonstration of an executed power purchase agreement by the next TPD retention cycle.

 Additionally, unless the Interconnection Customer provides the CAISO with an executed Energy Only power purchase agreement for the capacity transferring Deliverability at the time it requests the Deliverability transfer, the resulting Energy Only capacity must be removed from queue by withdrawal or downsizing the Generating Facility.
 The withdrawal or downsizing request must be submitted concurrent with the transfer request and such request cannot be canceled.
+If the project downsizes or removes a fuel type as a result of a Deliverability transfer, the capacity or fuel-type cannot be added back to the project except through submission of a new Interconnection Request.

 Deliverability Transfer Methodology